 Dr Adam Easton, DPhil (Oxford), BSc (Hons) (UNSW)

-Dr. Adam Easton is the founder and CEO of SimCentric Technologies.
+Dr. Adam Easton is the founder and Chief Executive Officer of SimCentric Technologies.
 Adam is a Rhodes Scholar, has a Doctorate in Robotics and Artificial Intelligence from the University of Oxford, and a University Medal and 1st Class Honours from the University of New South Wales.
 Adam is a former Captain in the Royal Australian Corps of Signals.

 During his time in the Australian Army he was awarded the Chief of Defence Force Award recognising outstanding academic merit.
 Adam’s passion is to establish SimCentric Technologies at the forefront of thought leadership in Artificial Intelligence and Machine Learning, with a specific focus on the enhancement of safe, realistic and accredited individual and collective military training.